aankitroy/full-stack-ai-agent-mastery/PART-A-AGENT-MASTERY/00-agent-fundamentals/lesson-3-agentic-design-patterns/README.md

 **Ready to implement?** You now have a comprehensive understanding of agentic design patterns.
 The next step is to apply these patterns to build real-world agent systems using the frameworks explored in Lesson 2.

 **Key Takeaway**: Agentic design patterns are not prescriptive rules but flexible blueprints.
 Success comes from understanding the patterns deeply and combining them appropriately for your specific use case.

----

-**Your journey continues with [Lesson 4: Tool Usage in Agentic AI](../lesson-4-tool-usage/README.md), where you'll learn how agents extend their capabilities through external tools, APIs, and function calling to interact with the real world.**